MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-labeling-projects.md

 Labeling voluminous data in machine learning projects is often a headache.
 Projects that have a computer-vision component, such as image classification or object detection, generally require labels for thousands of images.

 [Azure Machine Learning](https://ml.azure.com/) gives you a central place to create, manage, and monitor labeling projects.
 Use it to coordinate data, labels, and team members to efficiently manage labeling tasks.
-Machine Learning supports image classification, either multi-label or multi-class, and object identification together with bounded boxes.
+Machine Learning supports image classification, either multi-label or multi-class, and object identification with bounded boxes.

 Machine Learning tracks progress and maintains the queue of incomplete labeling tasks.
 Labelers don't need an Azure account to participate.
 After they are authenticated with your Microsoft account or [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-whatis), they can do as much labeling as their time allows.

-You start and stop the project, add and remove people and teams, and monitor progress.
+You start and stop the project, add and remove labelers and teams, and monitor the labeling progress.
 You can export labeled data in COCO format or as an Azure Machine Learning dataset.

 > [!Important]
 > Only image classification and object identification labeling projects are currently supported.
 Additionally, the data images must be available in an Azure blob datastore.
 (If you do not have an existing datastore, you may upload images during project creation.)